Find some of our work at this Itch.io collection.

-Aaron Azar is an Ohio-based illustrator, comic artist, and writer.
-Together with his three cats, he spends an absurd amount of time drawing pictures while listening to podcasts and livestreams.
-In his free time Aaron walks at local parks, is mediocre at video games, and enjoys a tasteful fart joke.
-He loves wearing clothes he knits himself, matched with at least 2 pins from his collection.
-He enjoys writing queer themes, story arcs about trauma, fantasy settings, and juicy romance.
+Aaron Azar is an Ohio-based illustrator, cartoonist, and zinester.
+Together with his three cats, he spends an absurd amount of time listening to podcasts and livestreams.
+In his free time Aaron walks at local parks, carves linoleum stamps, and experiments with making cozy little crafts.
+He loves writing queer themes, story arcs about trauma, fantasy settings, and juicy romance.

 FIND HIM: Portfolio | Itch.io | Twitter | Cohost

 Miles A.M.
 Collins-Sibley (he/him, they/them) is Black, queer, trans, and sick.
 He writes poetry to talk to ghosts and to fall in love.
 Currently, he’s working in abortion care and is working towards becoming a midwife.
 Miles received his MFA in Poetry from UMass-Amherst’s program for Poets and Writers.
 You can find his weird queer poems in "We Want it All: An Anthology of Trans Radical Poetics" from Nightboat Books, “Haunted: Anthology” from Porkbelly Press, Black Warrior Review, and Tinderbox Poetry Journal, among others.

 FIND HIM: Twitter | Instagram